 My newfound skills in speaking Spanish afforded me a job opportunity where I worked with Senior Citizens and individuals collecting disability insurance in senior centers and Latino community centers across central Massachusetts.
 In this role, I assisted individuals in one-on-one counselling sessions as well as larger group presentations by providing education on topics relating to Medicare and Medicaid.

 Between 2011 and 2014, I experienced a traumatic crisis of faith.
 There is a long story here, but my former religion practices shunning so the separation was painful.
 Additionally, questions arose regarding my religiocultural history and identity aswell as my underlying humanitarian values highlighted earlier in this story.
 Ultimately, I emerged from this crisis with a new vision of what service to others would look like.

 An early change came when I changed jobs and started working as a Residential Counselor and a Human Rights officer.
-In this job, I worked with a variety of individuals including those with recent war trauma in the Congo, developmental challenges, hallucinations, and frequent drug use.
+In this job, I worked with a variety of individuals including those with recent war trauma, developmental challenges, hallucinations, and frequent drug use.
 On occasion I also worked in a Crisis Stabilization Unit, working with individuals who were in crisis.
 I also was able to use my Spanish language skills to translate for clients who did not speak English.